 All students who participate in fraternity and sorority are acknowledged in the Greek Graduation Ceremony at the end of the semester.
-All graduates receive a Greek Life Involvement cord.
+All graduates receive a Fraternity and Sorority Life Involvement cord.

 The three colors of the cord are bound together because "A cord of three strands is not easily broken."
 With these three factors instilled into our members through the length of their time at the University of North Texas, they are ready to enter the working world with force and face any challenges that come their way.
-The tassels at the end of the cord represent the success of the university in this individual, bound by the four pillars and principles of Greek Life.
+The tassels at the end of the cord represent the success of the university in this individual, bound by the four pillars and principles of fraternity and sorority life.

-We would also like to recognize the exemplary members of our community who are have been selected and hold a membership with 2 Greek Life national honorary societies Order of Omega and Rho Lambda.
+We would also like to recognize the exemplary members of our community who are have been selected and hold a membership with 2 fraternity and sorority life national honorary societies Order of Omega and Rho Lambda.
 Both are focused on leadership and values with a strong focus on academic excellence and achievement.
 Members with gold and white cords represent Order of Omega and maroon and gold cords are Rho Lambda.